-How to Color Alternate Rows in Google Sheets - Digital Inspiration
+How to Color Alternate Rows in Google Sheets

-Microsoft Excel and other programs in Microsoft Office provide a handy feature called “Quick Styles” to help you quickly format a selected range as a striped table.
-The table can have zebra lines meaning alternating rows are formatted with different colors (see example).
+Microsoft Excel provides a handy feature called “Quick Styles” to help you quickly format a selected range as a striped table.
+The table can have zebra lines meaning alternating rows are formatted with different colors.

-Google Sheets do not support zebra stripes (yet) but you can use conditional formatting combined with a simple Google Formula to create a formatted table.
+In Google Sheets, you can use conditional formatting combined with a simple Google Formula to create a table formatting like zebra strips.
 You can apply alternating colors to both rows and columns in Google Sheets easily.

 Here’s the trick.